wwgberlin/book-club/interpreter_book/chapter-o.md

 **Q:** In go is it compiled into machine code or itermediate?
 Runtime in binary? what process is happening here?
 **A:** yes runtime is included needed for gc.
-Static dynamic linking is related to size of binary **T:** For GO Cross compilation required for running on different platrforms(ie arm) **T:** Optimisation process - translation happens once, does also not need to be even onmachine of ther user so plenty of time for optimisation.
-In interpreter optimisations need to be more considered because they affect execution speed.
+Static dynamic linking is related to size of binary **T:** For GO Cross compilation required for running on different platrforms(ie arm) **T:** Optimisation process - in case of a compiler, translation happens once and does not need to even be on the machine of ther user.
+So there is plenty of time for optimisation.
+In an interpreter optimisations need to be more considered because they affect execution speed.
 **Q:** Will an interpreter not execute on syntax error, but will run if other errors are present and only exit when it hits the error?
 **T:** Are we talking runtime errors or general errors?
 **Q:** Will lexing and parsing happen first for the whole code or scope by scope for Monkey - the bets are on